ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/connect-stories-to-testcases-2.md

 ![](attachments/connect-stories-to-testcases-2/set-mendix-api-key.png)

-## 3 Retrieve User Stories in ATS
+## 4 Retrieve User Stories in ATS

-The following steps explain how to retrieve User Stories from the Mendix Sprintr project in ATS:
+The following steps explain how to retrieve user stories from the Mendix Sprintr project in ATS:

 1. Open your project in ATS and go to **Test Cases**.
 2. Click the **Stories** tab.
 3. Click the **Refresh button** to retrieve the User Stories from Sprintr: